Skip to content

 tail -f /var/www/html/rconfig/storage/logs/laravel.log

-• Application Logs: /var/www/html/rconfig/storage/logs/
+• Application logs: /var/www/html/rconfig/storage/logs/

-• Apache Logs (RHEL/CentOS): /var/log/httpd/
+• Apache logs (RHEL/CentOS): /var/log/httpd/

-• Apache Logs (Ubuntu): /var/log/apache2/
+• Apache logs (Ubuntu): /var/log/apache2/

-• Supervisor Logs: /var/log/supervisor/
+• Supervisor logs: /var/log/supervisor/